 33. Add clothespins with removable adhesive strips

 Add Command Strips or magnet tape to the back of clothespins and attach them to your whiteboard.
 Then you can use them to hold handouts, announcements, and other papers, like Fifth in the Middle.

 Use borders or electrical tape to mark off a corner with space for each subject or period, like @missmacymorrow.
 This gives students an idea of what to expect each day.

 Use electrical tape to set up a pencil station like this one by @TheAlexNieves.
-Then have students write in their name when they need to borrow a pencil to save your pencil stash from going dry.
+Then have students write in their name when they need to borrow a pencil to save your pencil stash from vanishing.

 We’d love to hear your whiteboard hacks!
 Please share in the comments.

-Plus, don’t forget to check out the interactive laser projectors available from EPSON, which allow you to keep your whiteboard space WHILE adding interactivity to your classroom.
+Plus, don’t forget to check out the interactive laser projectors available from EPSON, which allow you to keep your whiteboard space AND add interactivity to your classroom.